BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 > This article is not really about what we'll be building, it's just to show you the concept behind Slack bots and how to build yours, after now, you can think about something else and build a different bot, there're several possibilities.

+> You can clone or fork the final project [here](https://github.com/BolajiAyodeji/inspireNuggetsSlackBot)

 Pretty interesting right?
 Let's  get started

 # Prerequisite